pier-astro/PubPlotLib/README.md

    \end{figure}
    ```

-If you want to customize your plot, you can always use the default Matplotlib `figure` and `subplots` functions and specify the figure size yourself.
+If you still desire evil and you want to customize your plot, you can always use the default Matplotlib `figure` and `subplots` functions and specify the figure size yourself.
 To help, we provide the `onecol` and `twocol` attributes so you can shape your `figsize`:

 ```python